 Is important to learn how to extend the lifespan of your rope.
 Climbing rope is one of the most expensive gear you’ll own as a climber.
 It is the one piece of equipment that keeps you from decking when you fall and brings you to the safety of solid ground when abseiling.

 Knowing how to maintain and care for your rope can help to save you lots of money.

-Regardless the type of climbing rope you have, you can extend the lifespan of your rope by doing the following.
+Regardless of the type of climbing rope you have, you can extend the lifespan of your rope by doing the following.

 Flake your rope

-Flake your rope after you finished climbing have a few advantages.
+Flake your rope after you finished climbing has a few advantages.
 Flaking rope will help to remove any kinks or knots in the rope.
-It can be a real pain and even dangerous if the belayer has to constantly deal with kinks or worst knots on the rope in the middle a belay.
-Flak to ensure that the rope is free of kinks and knots before keeping in your rope bag.
+It can be a real pain and even dangerous if the belayer has to constantly deal with kinks or worst knots on the rope in the middle of a belay.
+Flak to ensure that the rope is free of kinks and knots before keeping it in your rope bag.
 Kinks and knots on ropes can cause the rope to be wiry and difficult to manage.